-Recording Price Action
+Recording Your Price Action Observations

-Hence, to improve our trading performance, we must make price action a cornerstone in our trading records.
+Hence, to improve our trading performance, price action should be a cornerstone in our trading records.

-Move beyond recording basic trade information like the profit/loss and time of entry/exit.
-Start recording your price action analysis.
+This means we need to go beyond recording basic trade information like the profit/loss and time of entry/exit.

 I am not referring to the price action reasons behind each trade.
 (For instance, I took this trade because of a Pin Bar.)